MicrosoftDocs/powerapps-docs/powerapps-docs/teams/understand-power-apps-studio.md

 # Understand Power Apps Studio

 When you create a canvas app using any method, you’re taken to the canvas app builder called Microsoft Power Apps Studio.
-You can use Power Apps Studio to design, build and manage your canvas app.
+You can use Power Apps Studio to design, build, and manage your canvas app.

 ## Overview of Power Apps Studio